highnitin/react-practice/episode03/readme.md

     const Function = function () {
     return <div><h1 class="heading">Hello Developer</h1></div>
     }

 31. Naming convention for functional components starts with a capital letter followed by lowercase.
 Example - Function1(), Addition(), Header(), and likewise.
 32. What is the difference between a React element and a functional component?
 33. What is component composition?
 Basic idea - adding components inside a component.
 Composing components into one another is nothing but component composition.
 34. We can write JavaScript inside JSX.
 If you add {} inside a functional component, the function component will have the superpower and we can write any piece of JavaScript there.
 35. How can we put a React element inside the component?
 Using {}, {element}
 36. How can we put a React element inside an element?
 Using {}, {element}
 37. How can we put React components inside the element?
-Using <></> or using <></> or <></>
+Using `<></>` or using `<></>` or `<></>`
 39. Naming convention for functional components starts with Capital letter followed by small case.
 Example - Function1(), Addition(), Header() and likewise.
 40. What is the difference between a React element and a functional component?
 41. What is component composition?
 Basic idea - adding components inside component.
 Composing components into one another is nothing but component composition.
 42. We can write JavaScript inside JSX.
-If you add {} inside functional component, the function component will have the superpower and we can write any piece of javascript there.
+If you add {} inside functional component, the function component will have the superpower and we can write any piece of JavaScript there.
 43. How can we put react element inside the component. using {}, {element}
 44. How can we put react element inside the element. using {}, {element}
 45. How can we put react components inside the element. using angular </><component/> or using <component></component>
 here are the ways - {HeadingFunction5()}, <HeadingFunction5></HeadingFunction5>, <HeadingFunction5 />
 46. How JSX sanitizes the data?
 Assume that you had a cross-scripting attack, how JSX handles it?
 How it prevents cross-scripting attack?
 47. What makes the web app React code readable and faster?
 Code is readable because we are writing JSX.
-How to prove this? .Write code where createElement using core React.
+How to prove this?
+Write code where createElement using core React.
 48. At the end of the day, it is all about JavaScript.

 ## Additional Information